 Do You Need An Environmental Consultant?

-So you are thinking of implementing a sustainability strategy, energy or environmental policy.
+So you are thinking of applying for an environmental permit or implementing a sustainability strategy, energy or environmental policy.
 Do you need an environmental consultant to help you or is it something you think you can do in house?

-The current trend for minimising the outsourcing of services to external consultants also applies to environmental consultants and energy consultants.
-There are obvious benefits to be had by giving the job of developing an environmental management system or energy policy to someone who is already employed by the company, cost is one obvious reason.
+The current trend for minimising the outsourcing of services to external consultants also applies to environmental consultants.
+There are obvious benefits to be had by giving the job of developing an environmental management system or energy policy to someone who is already employed by the company.
+Cost is one obvious reason.
 However there are several reasons why you should consider outsourcing to an external environmental consultant even if the projects is very brief or of an interim nature.

-- It may be possible to expect a keen graduate or interested employee to help develop your environmental policy but do they have experience in other fields and other examples they can draw from?
+- It may be possible to expect a keen graduate or interested employee to help develop your environmental policy.
+However, do they really have experience in other fields and other examples they can draw from?

 - Would an impartial pair of eyes in the form of an environmental consultant highlight working practices that an employee might overlook?